animonger/extension-gamekit/README.md

 `gamekit.gc_get("scores", {leaderboardID="your_gc_leaderboardID", playerScope="Global", timeScope="AllTime", range={1,5}, callback=on_scores})`
 **Parameters Table Keys:**
 (string) **leaderboardID** – A unique Game Center leaderboard identifier string you created for your game on App Store Connect.
 (string) **playerScope** – A filter string used to get scores for players on Game Center. `playerScope=”Global”` or `playerScope=”FriendsOnly”`.
-“Global” will get all player’s scores and “FriendsOnly” will only get local player’s friends scores.
+“Global” will get all player scores and “FriendsOnly” will only get local player’s friends scores.
 (string) **timeScope** – A filter string used to get scores that were posted to Game Center within a specific period of time. `timeScope=”Today”` or `timeScope=”Week”` or `timeScope=”AllTime”`.
 “Today” will get player scores recorded in the past 24 hours, “Week” will get player scores recorded in the past week, “AllTime” will get player scores recorded for all time.
 (table) **range** – A filter table of minimum and maximum numbers used to get scores within a specific range that were posted to Game Center. `range={minimum, maximum}`, the minimum range number is 1 and the maximum range number is 100.
 For example, if you specified a range of {1,10}, you would get the top ten scores from first to tenth.
 (function) **callback** – A Lua function to receive callback events.